shashfrankenstien/ArchieTiny/README.md

         - capped at 256 so that we can use 8 bit pointers and 8 bit MALLOCFREECTR

 - MALLOC_MAX_BLOCKS can't be greater than 250 (never gonna happen on this device, but whatever)
-    - MALLOC_FREE_RAM is capped at 250 because the last few address values are used as control bytes in the malloc table (0xff, 0xfe, ..)
+    - MALLOC_MAX_BLOCKS is capped at 250 because the last few address values are used as control bytes in the malloc table (0xff, 0xfe, ..)